JGripton/todo/README.md

 # todo
  Simple To-Do list application with auth and language translation

- Currently running on google cloud at https://todo-front-v2.uc.r.appspot.com

- Home page is currently empty.
-Use the menu to sign in and then open the task page

- Backend not currently live

  # Running backend
- First, configure .env to connect to your database, then cd into api foder
+ First, configure backend .env to connect to your database.
+Then add your AUTH0_AUDIENCE and AUTH0_DOMAIN to the .env.

  ```cd api```